mvolkmann/blog/src/swift/WeatherKit.md

 1. Click the "Continue" button.
 1. Enter an app description.
 1. Paste the app bundle ID.
-1. Under "Capabilities", check the checkbox for "WeatherKit".
+1. Under "Capabilities", check the checkbox for WeatherKit.
 1. Click the "Continue" button.
-1. In the left nav, click "Services".
+1. Click the "App Services" tab.
-1. Under "WeatherKit", click "View".
-1. Click the "Continue" button.
+1. Check the checkbox for WeatherKit.
-1. Click the "Register" button.
+1. Click the "Save" button.

 1. Is it also necessary to create a provisioning profile here?

    1. In the left nav, click "Profiles".